-The Noteholder of any Senior Preferred MREL Eligible Note may at its discretion institute such proceedings against the Issuer as it may think fit to enforce any obligation, condition, undertaking or provision binding on the Issuer under the Senior Preferred MREL Eligible Notes (other than, without prejudice to paragraphs (A) and (B) above, any obligation for the payment of any principal or interest in respect of the Senior Preferred MREL Eligible Notes) provided that the Issuer shall not by virtue of the institution of any such proceedings be obliged to pay any sum or sums sooner than the same would otherwise have been payable by it, except with the prior approval of the Stability Authority.
-Any refusal by the Stability Authority to grant its approval as described above will not constitute an Event of Default under the relevant Senior Preferred MREL Eligible Notes.
+The Noteholder of any Senior Preferred Note may at its discretion institute such proceedings against the Issuer as it may think fit to enforce any obligation, condition, undertaking or provision binding on the Issuer under the Senior Preferred Notes (other than, without prejudice to paragraphs (A) and (B) above, any obligation for the payment of any principal or interest in respect of the Senior Preferred Notes) provided that the Issuer shall not by virtue of the institution of any such proceedings be obliged to pay any sum or sums sooner than the same would otherwise have been payable by it, except with the prior approval of the Stability Authority.
+Any refusal by the Stability Authority to grant its approval as described above will not constitute an Enforcement Event under the relevant Senior Preferred Notes.